aSoft-Ltd/test/README.md

 ```

 ## Setup:Gradle
-Configuring a library becomes as easy as just
+Adding test as a dependency becomes as easy as just
 ### Kotlin Multiplatform
 ```kotlin
 kotlin {